Energy Technology and Renewable Energy

 Costs

-Semester fee (incl. semester ticket)
+Semester Tuition ( including semester ticket)

-Orientation semester
+Orientation Semester

 Individual modules can be taken as part of an orientation semester

-Semester abroad
+Semester Abroad

-Possible as a theoretical or practical semester
+Available as a theory or practicum semester

-Studying with a practice partner
+Studying with a Industry Partner

 Accreditation

-accredited by the Accreditation Council
+Accredited by the Accreditation Council

 Registration

-from May 02
+May 02 – September 30

 Practical projects and working in teams

-Course content and schedule
+Course Content and Structure

 First to fourth semester (foundation course)